4 things you should know about the Master´s thesis

 The thesis contract is your formal agreement with SDU about your Master’s Thesis project.
-The supervision plan must contain both scheduled supervisions and objectives in the thesis project.
-If you are a group of students who want to work together, each of you must submit an individual thesis contract.
+If you are a group of students who want to work together, you need to submit only one thesis contract per group.

 A project description must contain the following parts:

 - Working title